dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/inbox.md

 `include_body` (bool, optional): Includes email body if True.
 Default: True.

-Similar to the previous resources, resource `get_attachments` downloads email attachments using the provided UIDs.
+Similar to the previous resources, resource `get_attachments` extracts email attachments by UID from the IMAP server.
+It yields file items with attachments in the file_content field and the original email in the message field.

 ## Customization